tari-project/bulletproofs-plus/README.md

 [blockchain project](https://github.com/tari-project), the natural benchmark comparison is with the experimental results in [2] and Dalek's Bulletproofs [4].
 Compared with Dalek's Bulletproofs, our average proof creation and verification are 25% and 1% slower.
 Compared with the experimental results in [2], we could not recreate the 16% reduction in prover time; however, our 1% increase in verification time is on par with their 3%.
 However, employing batch verification, immediate benefits are evident, with gains ranging from 40% to 77% for batch sizes from 2 to 64 proofs and 78% for batch sizes > 64 proofs.

+Extended commitments add virtually no overhead in single or aggregated range proof creation or verification.
+Batched average verification time for one and two degrees of extended commitment range proofs are 4% and 9% slower when compared to using regular Pedersen commitments.

 **Note:** The test results listed here are relative; the numbers are not absolute.
 The tests were run on an Intel(R) Core(TM) i7-7820HQ CPU laptop without using the `simd_backend` feature.